FACULTY

 Doctoral Student, Anthropology | rcwu@unc.edu

-I am a first-year doctoral student with interests in maternal/child health, the microbiome, and reciprocal human-environment interactions.
+I am a second-year doctoral student with interests in maternal/child health, the microbiome, and reciprocal human-environment interactions.
 I am currently interested in exploring novel methods for collecting biomarker data in infants and understanding the intersections of microbiome and human biology research.

 Adriana Wisniewski